McLaren MCL35: Closing rounds

 McLaren participated in the post-season Pirelli test after the Abu Dhabi Grand Prix at Yas Marina Circuit.
 Unlike the in-season test, the tyres used were the final compounds.
 Ricciardo and Norris drove mule cars based on the MCL35M to test the 2022 compounds.
 Pato O'Ward, an Arrow McLaren SP driver in the IndyCar series, tested the regular MCL35M.

 Assessment and characteristics

 Like the MCL35, the MCL35M was termed an "all-rounder" early in the season, and was closer to the cars of Mercedes and Red Bull than its predecessors.

 Ricciardo's struggles with the car were attributed to the "strange" level of overlap in the braking and cornering phases, particularly in slow corners.
 As such, the MCL35M tended to perform better in high-speed corners, but struggled with low-speed cornering.
 McLaren themselves called the car's mid-corner performance "its Achilles' heel".
 The car had good straight line speed and effective power deployment, and Sainz (who drove for Ferrari in 2021) called it one of the most difficult cars to overtake.
 Conversely, the car's main competitor, the Ferrari SF21, excelled at cornering, especially at low speeds.

 Later use

+The original specification MCL35 was displayed at the 2022 Goodwood Festival of Speed.
+One MCL35M – that driven by Ricciardo when he won the Italian Grand Prix – is now part of McLaren Racing CEO Zak Brown's personal collection.